rationalpointofview/rpov/_posts/2016-03-09-mental-model-mathematics-central-limit-theorem.md

 Have you wonder why normal distribution( The bell shape curve) is so widely seen and important ?
 You see it every where, human hight, student exam scores ..

-Thats because a lot of things can be think of a complex system black box, with many influencing factor, but no single decisive factor.
+Thats because a lot of things can be think of a black box which has many internal parts, and the output of the system could think of like of a sum of all the internal valuable effects, these values usually has range, so the output the system is a bell curve,

+most natural things or complex could be simulated by this. you can use it to find out the probability of certain event.

 For example, Human height is influenced by genes, enviromental effects, nutritions etc.

 You can think of the human height as sumation of all the influencing factors of a complex system. so by the prediction of central limit theory, it is a bell curve .

-**How to Read the Normal Distribution Diagram**
+**Bonus: How to Read the Normal Distribution Diagram**

 I think I know Normal Distribution Digram, but until I use excel to plot one, I found out actually I don't really understand normal distribtuion digram !
 So here is the findings of rediscovering normal distribution diagram.